w3c/wcag-act/wcag-ruleset-review-process.md

 ## Liaisons

-A liaison is a member of the ACT TF or CG, appointed to for specific rule maintenance activities.
+A liaison is a member of the ACT TF or CG, appointed for specific rule maintenance activities.
 Preferably this is one of the authors of the rule.

+## Decisions & Objections

+Decisions on topics other than those covered by this document follow the [ACT Task Force Decision Policy](https://github.com/w3c/wcag-act/blob/review-process-update-2/ACT-Task-Force-Decision-Policy.md).
+Objections that arise during the [ACT Publication steps](#act-publication-steps) are also handled according to this decision policy.